docknetwork/api-docs/source/index.html.md

 <h3 id="zero-knowledge-proofs">Zero Knowledge Proofs (ZKP)</h3>

 Dock credentials support [anonymous credentials](https://blog.dock.io/anonymous-credentials/) using Zero Knowledge Proofs and [Selective Disclosure](https://www.dock.io//post/selective-disclosure) by using the BBS+ signing algorithm when issuing the credential.
-To enable this functionality, simply set the `algorithm` field in the request to `bbsdock+`.
+To enable this functionality, simply set the `algorithm` field in the request to `dockbbs+`.

 <h3 id="credential-distribution">Credential Distribution</h3>